7 Light is sweet, and it is pleasant for the eyes to see the sun.

 10 Remove vexation from your heart, and put away pain from your body, for youth and the dawn of life are vanity. – Ecclesiastes 11:7-10 ESV

-For Christians, reading the words of Solomon found in the book of Ecclesiastes can be a bit disconcerting.
+For Christians, reading Solomon’s words in the book of Ecclesiastes can be a bit disconcerting.
 After all, we place a high priority on eternity and heaven.
 The New Testament is replete with encouraging words regarding both.
 In fact, right before He ascended into heaven, Jesus told His disciples:

 The apostle Paul wrote a great deal about the afterlife and always in glowing terms and with a great deal of eager anticipation.
 He told the believers in Corinth:

-In his second letter to the same body of believers, he compared life on this earth in our physical bodies with the life to come, when we receive new, glorified bodies.
+In his second letter to the same body of believers, Paul compared life on earth in our physical bodies with the life to come, when we receive new, glorified bodies.

 So if a person lives many years, let him rejoice in them all; but let him remember that the days of darkness will be many.
 All that comes is vanity. – Ecclesiastes 11:8 ESV

-So, what do we do with all of this?
-How are we to respond to the words of Solomon.
-It seems that, far too often, we attempt to take the book of Ecclesiastes and treat it like his other book, Proverbs.
-We read Ecclesiastes, picking and choosing those verses or statements that have some kind of positive application to them.
-We seek out the wise sayings of Solomon about diligence, hard work, prudent investing, and the avoidance of foolish behavior.
-And there is nothing inherently wrong with that strategy.
-But the question we must ask is why the Spirit of God inspired Solomon to write this book in the first place.
-Why Solomon?
-And why was he prompted to write this book at the end of his life, not at the beginning?
-The book of Ecclesiastes provides us with a unvarnished glimpse into the life of a man who had it all, including a relationship with God.
-He had been raised by a man whom God described as a man after His own heart.
-Solomon had been given every opportunity in life.
-He had been provided with the privilege of building the temple for God.
-He had been blessed with wisdom from God.
-But at some point in his life, Solomon walked away from God.
-He allowed himself to become obsessed with his possessions.
-He compromised his convictions.
-He made false gods of equal value to the one true God.
-And if we are not careful, we can fall into the same trap.
-Even as believers in Christ, we can allow ourselves to be lulled into a sense of spiritual complacency and moral compromise, searching for meaning and purpose in life from the things of this world.
+If we’re not careful, we can fall into the same trap.
+Even as believers in Christ, we can allow ourselves to be lulled into a sense of spiritual complacency and moral compromise, searching for meaning and purpose from the things of this world.
 The book of Ecclesiastes was not meant to be a stand-alone reference for godly living.
 It is one book among 66 books that make up the entirety of God’s inspired Word.
-The Scriptures are to be read in their entirety, so that they can provide us with a well-balanced, Spirit-inspired understanding of God and our relationship with Him.
-It is essential that we take the views expressed by Solomon and compare and contrast them with those of the New Testament writers.
-When we read the words of the apostle John, found in his first epistle, we begin to get a clearer view of what it was that Solomon was missing in his book.
+The Scriptures are to be read in their entirety so that they can provide us with a well-balanced, Spirit-inspired understanding of God and our relationship with Him.
+It is essential that we take the views expressed by Solomon and compare and contrast them with those of the New Testament authors.
+When we read the words of the apostle John, found in his first epistle, we begin to get a clearer view of what it was that Solomon was missing.

 This world is a wonderful place, created by God for our enjoyment.
 But it is fallen and suffering from the effects of sin.
 Everything has been marred by the fall, including mankind.
-God has provided us with tremendous blessings in this life.
+Yet God has provided us with tremendous blessings in this life.
 This planet provides us with incredible pleasures to be enjoyed as gifts from the hand of God.
-But we must never lose sight of the fact that there is something far greater to come.
-This world is not all there is.
+But we must never lose sight of the fact that this world is not all there is.
+God has something far greater in store for His people.
 Our faith is in God and our hope is in what He has planned for us in the future.
 And that preferred future is available only through faith in His Son.
-And there is no better way to summarize the final words of Solomon than by listening to the words of Jesus Himself.
+There is no better way to summarize the final words of Solomon than by listening to the words of Jesus Himself.

 New Living Translation (NLT) Holy Bible, New Living Translation, copyright © 1996, 2004, 2015 by Tyndale House Foundation.
 Used by permission of Tyndale House Publishers Inc., Carol Stream, Illinois 60188.
 All rights reserved.